Otoplasty (Ear Surgery) in High Point, NC

 - Recurrence of the protrusion

-To achieve the best results, we tailor each procedure to your needs.
-You will receive specific information regarding your case during your consultation, which you can set up by calling us at 336-886-1667 or by filling out our contact form.
+To achieve the best results, we tailor the procedure to your individual needs.
+You will receive specific information regarding your case during your consultation at Piedmont Plastic Surgery, which you can set up by calling us at 336-886-1667 or by filling out our contact form.